Brejvinder/Graphics-Project/SDL2TemplateCMake/README.md

 On Arch Linux, look for the packages `sdl2` and `sdl2_ttf`.

 Mac users should be able to use Homebrew or a similar package manager to install the needed dependencies.
-If you need help, just send me an email.

 Demo
 ---

-This repository contains source code for some 2.5D rendering functions written for software rendering.
-The code needs a bit of cleaning up, but otherwise should work fine.
-Pull requests are welcome to improve the code.

-The code is written in mostly C such that students without a C++ background can more easily understand it.
-More C++ parts may be added over time.
-There are some parts that need to be overhauled, like the conversion from floating point coordinates to integer coordinates.
-However, the basic ideas should be evident.
-In class, we'll discuss how this would have been implemented using fixed-point arithmetic.

 A live demo compiled using Emscripten and WebAssembly is available [here](https://inbetweennames.github.io/SDL2TemplateCMake/)